hereon-GEMS/pydidas/pydidas/docs/src/manuals/global/pydidas_qsettings.rst

     - Default colormap (key: user/cmap_name, type: str, default: Gray) The name of the default colormap to use.
 The name must be a valid matplotlib colormap name.
+    - Default color for invalid data (key: user/cmap_nan_color, type: str, default: #9AFEFF) The RGB color code to use for invalid / missing data to distinguish it from the generic colormap and its data points.
 - Plugins
-    - Plugin paths (key: user/plugin_path, type: str, default: n/a)
-        The names of the paths where pydidas will look for plugins.
+    - Custom plugin paths (key: user/plugin_path, type: str, default: "") The names of custom paths where pydidas will look for plugins.
+Generic plugins and the generic plugin path is handled independently for greater clarity.
-        The default is normally per-determined by pydidas and should not be changed except for expert users.
-Additional paths can be added by appending them with a double semicolon ";;" as separator.
+        Multiple paths can be added by appending them with a double semicolon ";;" as separator.